flaviuscode/flaviuscode.github.io/sanctions_references.md

 # Sanctions References

-## Section 74 of the National Defense Authorization Act for Fiscal Year 2020
+## Section 74, aka the Caesar Act, of the National Defense Authorization Act for Fiscal Year 2020

 [This repository contains the section relevant to the U.S. sanctions on Syria from the National Defense Authorization Act for Fiscal Year 2020](https://github.com/flaviuscode/syria_sanctions_references/blob/main/National_Defense_Authorization_Act_for_Fiscal_Year_2020.md)

-### How Caesar got rolled up into the NDAA 2020
+### How the Caesar Act got rolled up into the NDAA 2020

-### The content of the bill
+### The content of the Act

 ## Sanction designations